Prince-Singh-Dev/CONCEPTS-OF-JAVASCRIPT/README.md

 # CONCEPTS-OF-JAVASCRIPT

-This repository contains comprehensive concepts of JavaScript essential for front-end web development, focusing on industry-level requirements and best practices
+This repository provides an extensive collection of JavaScript concepts essential for front-end web development, emphasizing industry-standard requirements and best practices